broughtonkkornl/Portfolio/README.md

 *Systems Architect / Application Developer*
 Developed in: AWS Cloud, Python, JavaScript (above frameworks and DevOps), SQLAlchemy, GraphQL, Perl, HTML, CSS, SQL, Drupal, DBVisualizer, VSCode

-- Repurposed NASA's Cumulus Dashboard to create NASA's Earthdata Pub Dashboard for use of my Overview and Forms applications (Vue, React).
-The public version of the Earthdata Pub Suite of Products can be found at earthdatapub.org
+- Repurposed NASA's Cumulus Dashboard to create <a href="https://www.loom.com/share/45e124b4b3104e08b042582d9afc929d?sid=7eb3c62e-3c1b-4acc-8c6d-cb0840170fb1">NASA’s Earthdata Pub Dashboard</a> for use of my <a href="https://pub.earthdata.nasa.gov/">Overview</a> and <a href="https://www.loom.com/share/45e124b4b3104e08b042582d9afc929d?sid=7eb3c62e-3c1b-4acc-8c6d-cb0840170fb1">Forms</a> applications (Vue, React).
+The public version of the Earthdata Pub Suite of Products can only be used by NASA and data producers via login and password.
 - Co-developed the Earthdata Pub REST API powering multiple NASA applications
-- Assisted in refactor of web toolkit used for evaluating hydropower
+- Assisted in refactor of <a href="web toolkit">web toolkit</a> used for evaluating hydropower
 - Implemented a new modularized web application called MyWorkSpace as a new data order system to improve users download options
 - Was 1 of 3 developers who implemented a new Ingest Dashboard for all ingest related tasks specific to the ORNL DAAC.
 MVP now out.
 This is intended to interface with Earthdata Pub to perform Quality Assurance tasks and full automation
 - Designed automation scripts that reduced manual processing time by 80%